astrandb/miele/README.md

 In upcoming releases there will be support for more appliance types and more complete support for existing appliances.

-Known limitations: There is only limited error and exception handling in this release.

 ## Installation

 Make sure you have the credentials available for your account with Miele cloud.
 You have to register on https://www.miele.com/developer/